Updates to the Dharma Yatra:

 Each year we welcome a number of children to the yatra.
 For many of us, having children participating in the Yatra is a fundamental part of what makes the Yatra so special.
 However, although bringing your children to the yatra can be a wonderful experience, it can also be challenging at times.
 The program is full and conditions are basic.
 We want to ask you to take the following information into consideration before you register so you can decide if this is the kind of adventure you want for yourself and your children.

 During the yatra we live out in nature in very basic conditions.
-We sleep in tents and change camp every 2-3 days.
+We sleep in tents.
 Toilets are just a hole in the ground and buckets of cold water are the showers.
-Some of the campsites are shady, others may have more sun and can be hot during the days.
 Also if it rains we generally spend our days outside and continue our walks.
+Food is cooked in a simple field kitchen by our wonderful kitchen team, they provide healthy vegan food.
+Please note that since they are cooking for a huge number of people it is simply not possible to provide special meals for children, nor is it possible for the parents to use the kitchen at any point to cook meals for their children.

 Arriving at the yatra